Beach nourishment is the process of dredging sand from the ocean floor and pumping it back onto the eroding shoreline.

 Vacationers staying in areas impacted by beach nourishment projects may be required to walk, drive, or ride a bike to a beach access that is further from their home.
 Good news though, many beaches along the Outer Banks have public beach access with parking.

-There are currently no beach nourishment projects scheduled for Nags Head, Kill Devil Hills, Kitty Hawk, Southern Shores, Corolla, or the 4x4 beaches in 2023.
+There are currently no beach nourishment projects scheduled for Nags Head, Kill Devil Hills, Kitty Hawk, Southern Shores, Duck, Corolla, or the 4x4 beaches in 2024.

 We understand beach nourishment projects may be an inconvenience to some who may be vacationing during the time this important renourishment is taking place.
 The great news is the Outer Banks is filled with endless possibilities to make some memories!
 See our OBX Vacation Guide for Twiddy's favorite things to do on the Outer Banks with our recommended local partners.